Helpful dog training and animal-related resources:

 American Animal Hospital Association (AAHA)

 The website of the professional association of U.S. animal hospitals is full of good information, including a list of positions on controversial issues in the dog world, from raw food to ear cropping.
-They also have a separate website with info for pet owners, Healthy Pet.

 The AHA, founded in 1877, is one of the oldest animal and child advocacy organizations in the country.
 They are involved in a wide range of educational, legislative, and research initiatives aimed at protecting children, pets, and farm animals from abuse and neglect.